centreon/centreon-documentation/versioned_docs/version-23.04/getting-started/autodisco-aws.md

 2. [Install](../monitoring/discovery/installation.md) the autodiscovery module.

-3. Make the Plugin Packs available:
+3. Make the Monitoring Connectors available:

     - If you have an offline licence, in your central server's terminal, enter: